asbjornenge/asbjornenge.github.com/wwc/vagrant_skydocking.md

 (Docker provides a -link parameter for linking containers.
 But this quickly falls short in complex scenarios.)

 I was just about to dig into service discrovery solutions like [etcd](https://github.com/coreos/etcd) or similar, when [Michael Crosby](http://crosbymichael.com/) posted his [skydock](https://github.com/crosbymichael/skydock) ([video](https://www.youtube.com/watch?v=Nw42q1ofrV0)).
 It's brilliant!
-It let's you discover your service via **DNS**.
+It let's you discover your services via **DNS**.
 I won't go into setting up skydock, just check out the awesome [tutorial](https://github.com/crosbymichael/skydock) by Michael.

 So, with skydock my containers can discover eachother via DNS names like **myservice.env.domain.com**.
 Awesome!
 But, with my network bridge set up, so can my host!!
 No?
 That would be really nice for development...